tawhidmonowar/tawhidmonowar.github.io/_posts/2024-07-07-MachineLearning.md

 ## Reinforcement Learning (RL)
 Reinforcement Learning is a type of machine learning where an agent learns by interacting with an environment and receiving rewards or penalties.
 It’s used in game-playing AIs, robotics, and self-driving cars to make decisions and improve performance over time.

+## Linear Regression
+Linear Regression is a fundamental statistical method used to model the relationship between a dependent variable and one or more independent variables.
+It works by fitting a straight line through the data points that best represents this relationship.
+The goal is to minimize the error between the predicted and actual values using a technique called least squares.
+This method is commonly used in areas like finance, economics, and health science for predicting outcomes and identifying trends.